 4 Questions to Ask Your New Franchisor

-If you’ve decided to begin your entrepreneurial journey by becoming a franchisee, your head is likely swimming with questions about your potential business and what it will entail.
-Franchises offer some advantages over starting a new business, and one of those is having a franchisor.
+If you’ve chosen to start your entrepreneurial journey as a franchisee, you might have many questions regarding your potential business and its requirements.
+Franchises provide certain advantages over starting a new business independently, such as having support from a franchisor.

 1. Policies and Procedures